The Last Warrior: Emissary of Darkness

 As of 9 January 2022, the film became the 9th-highest-grossing local-language release of all time in Russia, surpassing The Last Warrior with 1.88 billion rubles ($25.5 million).
 In Russia, the film holds the 9th place biggest box-office audiences.
 This was Disney Russia's fourth and last film produced specifically for the Russian market, with the previous being The Book of Masters (2009), The Last Warrior (2017), and The Last Warrior: Root of Evil (2021).
-It is the most recent Disney film released in Russia, as the company paused its business there in the wake of the 2022 Russian invasion of Ukraine.
+It is the most recent Disney film produced in Russia, as the company paused its business there in the wake of the 2022 Russian invasion of Ukraine.